COVID-19 Information for Current and Prospective Weddings

-Most of my couples with 2020 weddings from mid-March through September have postponed their events to 2021.
-Although weddings for the most part have still been able to take place in Louisiana (with reduced guest counts), for those couples who choose to reschedule, I (like most New Orleans wedding vendors) am being flexible and making accommodations to the best of my ability, by way of offering a penalty-free date change as long as the date selected is one that I am available for.
+Many of my couples with 2020 weddings originally scheduled from mid-March through the end of the year have postponed their events to 2021.
+Although weddings for the most part have still been able to take place in Louisiana (in some cases with reduced guest counts), for those couples who choose to reschedule, I (like most New Orleans wedding vendors) am being flexible and making accommodations to the best of my ability, by way of offering a penalty-free date change as long as the date selected is one that I am available for.

 So, as I have stressed to these couples via direct communication, it is of the utmost importance that they coordinate with me to find a suitable date, and not commit to a new date with their venue before confirming that I am available.

 Couples are encouraged to consider non-Saturdays, in order to increase their chances of finding a date on which their venue and all or most of their booked vendors are available, and as a courtesy to these venues and vendors who are struggling with the need to sustain their businesses by booking new weddings while also doing their best to accommodate rescheduled events.

 Alternatives to Postponing

-Some of my mid to late 2020 couples are, rather than postponing their wedding, instead opting for a reduced guest list to comply with the limits that are currently being imposed on event venues.
+Rather than postponing their wedding, some are instead opting for a reduced guest list to comply with the limits that are currently being imposed on event venues.
 These limits are typically based a percentage of the space's full capacity, but also with a fixed limit on the maximum number of guests, in order to accommodate proper social distancing practices, along with other guidelines such as having only people of the same household seated together per table.

 Small weddings can be a lot of fun!
 Here's a great example of an intimate wedding with only around 20 guests in attendance.
 This was in 2018, so it was not downsized as a result of COVID-19, and the small size of the wedding was not the result of financial constraints either (though small in terms of guest count, this was not by any means a low-budget event)... the couple and their families simply wanted to celebrate with a more intimate gathering, but it was a blast to photograph and everyone had a great time!
 And I've photographed many other fabulous weddings with just 25 - 50 guests.

 Ceremony Now, Reception Later